maddieemihle/credit-risk-classification/README.md

 * If minimizing false negatives (missing high-risk loans) is more critical, Logistic Regression is recommended due to its higher recall for high-risk loans.
 * If minimizing false positives (flagging healthy loans as high-risk) is more important, Random Forest is recommended due to its higher precision for high-risk loans.

-Overall, the Logistic Regression is slightly better suited in credit risk classification.
+Overall, the Logistic Regression is slightly better suited for credit risk classification, while the Random Forest model provides a strong alternative with comparable performance.
 Its high accuracy and strong recall for high-risk loans make it a reliable tool for identifying risky loans.
-It should be noted that further improvements could focus on reducing false positives for high-risk loans to enhance precision.
+However, further improvements could focus on reducing false positives for high-risk loans to enhance precision.
 This would ensure fewer healthy loans are incorrectly flagged as high-risk, improving the model's overall utility for decision-making.
-However, the Random Forest model provides a strong alternative with comparable performance.

 ## Tools & Technologies Used
 * Python